 - a pinch of finely ground white pepper

-Once the water is hot enough, pour the cornmeal in a steady stream while stirring constantly with a wooden spoon.
-Stir the cornmeal constantly in one direction (this prevents the cornmeal from clumping).
-At a certain point, the cornmeal and water start to bubble.
-This marks the moment to turn down the heat as low as possible.
-(I sometimes even use a bain marie — see my notes below).
+Once the water is hot enough, pour the cornmeal in a steady stream while stirring vigorously with a whisk.
+Once the ingredients are incorporated, switch to a wooden spoon and keep stirring the cornmeal constantly in one direction.
+This prevents the cornmeal from clumping.
+After a few minutes, the cornmeal mixture will start to bubble, a sign to turn down the heat to its lowest flame.

 In the springtime, scatter your polenta with fresh field like wild garlic.
 In the fall and winter, freshly chopped rosemary or fried sage do polenta an honor.
 For those who love cheese, absolutely any kind of cheese is a match made in heaven for a steaming bowl of warm cornmeal.